-In Figure 1 we can see that the radius r is given from the central body to the center of the satellite.
+In figure 1 we can see that the radius r is given from the central body to the center of the satellite.
 The angle is the angle between the semi-major axis and the line between the central body to the satellite and varies in time when the satellite orbits the central body.
-When the satellite is at perigee the angle is 0° and when it is at apogee the angle is .
+When the satellite is at perigee the angle is and when it is at apogee the angle is .
 The angle is most often called the true anomaly and is the third orbital parameter.
 It describes the orbital position of the satellite at any specific time.

 Now we have found the first three parameters describing the orbit and the satellite position in it.
 The following expression

 describes the orbit in polar coordinates as a function of the true anomaly (see below).
 We states previously that ellipses has eccentricities from 0 up to 1, and for these cases the radius will be well defined for all angles as can easily be seen.

 The true anomaly is one of the three anomalies/parameters describing the position around the orbit.
 The other two anomalies are called the eccentric anomaly and mean anomaly, and they are used to relate the position of the satellite (from the true anomaly) to the time since passing of the perigee.
 The eccentric anomaly is an actual angle shown in figure 3.
 The position of the satellite is at the point P with true anomaly .
 The blue (largest) circular orbit has a constant radius equals the semi-major axis of the satellite orbit (shown in red in the figure).
 The eccentric anomaly is the left angle in the triangle CQP’, where the line segment QP’ is the line segment perpendicular to the periapsis–apoapsis line through the point P (the actual position of the satellite) to the point P’, which is the intersection with the circular blue orbit (the point Q is not marked on the figure).
 This makes the length of the hypotenuse (line segment E-Q) the satellite semi-major axis.
 The relation between the true anomaly and the eccentric anomaly is